christopherneilson/christopherneilson.github.io/_work/DFM.md

 title: 'Dynamic Complementarities of Information Interventions and Human Capital in Peru'
 coauthors: 'Francisco Gallego and Oswaldo Molina'
 pub_status: wip
-pub_date: 2015 2020
+pub_date: 2015
 location: Peru
 desc:
 cats: info public-econ education development early-childhood
 link_jour:
 image:   'images/journalThumbnails/workinprogress.jpg'
-abstract: '  This project looks to study how the timing of information can affect  different types of human capital investment decisions of young students in Peru.
-Together with the government of the Peru and in particular with our partners at  <a href="http://www.minedu.gob.pe/minedulab/">MineduLAB</a>, we develop and test at scale a policy relevant information intervention that conveyed information about the feasibility and labor market earnings associated with different levels and types of education levels.
+abstract: '  This is a five year project that looks to study how the timing of information can affect  different types of human capital investment decisions of young students in Peru.
+Together with the government of the Peru and in particular with our partners at MineduLAB, we develop and test at scale a policy relevant information intervention that conveyed information about the feasibility and labor market earnings associated with different levels and types of education levels.
 The intervention consisted of a series of telenovela videos, classroom posters and class discussions.
-Over a four year period the project implemented in ever larger sets of public schools finally reaching 50% of all schools in 2017.
+Over a four year period the project implemented in ever larger sets of public schools finally reaching 50% of all schools in 2017 and scaled up nationally in 2019.
 Detailed information about beliefs, time use and academic achievement was collected for a large panel of students, parents, teachers and principals.
 Following a successful policy implementation and evaluation, the intervention has now been adopted as a government policy and has been implemented in all public schools in the country.'
 ---